too-many-hats/Project705/README.md

 ## Why?

 I'm a programmer who has spent a lot of time looking for some interactive furniture for my apartment, eventually stumbling on a picture of an IBM 705 console.
 And what a *beast* it is.
-Best of all, it's not too intimating, remarkably easy to interpret and has plenty of buttons and switches, while the large incandescent lights give off a soft 1950's glow instead of a harsh light.
+Not too intimating, easy to interpret and has plenty of buttons and switches, while it's large incandescent lights give off a soft 1950's glow instead of a harsh LED style light.

 ![705 console](./Docs/Images/consoleWithLightsNarrow.jpg)